Sunday, October 30, 2011

 After that?
 The clock was, unbelievably, now ticking on toward 3 a.m.
 One last look at sinking globular cluster M15 with the C8, where it was glorious, and a peep at it with the Short Tube 80, where it was very good, if not showing even a hint of resolution, and I was ready to pull the Big Switch.
 Not only was I weary, it was getting chilly and damp and the sky was beginning to close down, with haze moving in.

 |The big windows were a problem for projectors, but not a show stopper.|

 I must have been more tired than I thought, since it was well after 9 a.m. before I finally crawled out of my bunk Friday morning.
-No need to worry about breakfast, since it was nearly time for lunch by the time I left the cabin.
+No need to worry about breakfast, since it was nearly time for lunch by the time I got out of the shower and left the cabin.
 I ran a weather eye over the sky and wasn’t pleased at what I was seeing.
 The haze that had moved in early that morning had been followed by real clouds.
-No use worrying about what I couldn’t change.
+Welp, no use worrying about what I couldn’t change.
 I moseyed on over to the meeting hall.